cap-js/docs/java/observability.md

 ### Logging Service { #logging-service}

-The platform offers a central application logging service to which the application log output can be streamed to.
+The Business Technology Platform offers several central services to which the application log output can be streamed to.
 Operators can analyze the log output by means of higher-level tools.

-In Cloud Foundry environment, the service `application-logs` offers an ELK stack (Elasticsearch/Logstash/Kibana).
-To get connected with the logging service, the application needs to be bound against a corresponding service instance.
+In Cloud Foundry environment, applications can decide between the service `application-logs` which offers an ELK stack (Elasticsearch/Logstash/Kibana) and the service `cloud-logging` which is based on Open Search.
+To get connected with one of the logging services, the application needs to be bound against a corresponding service instance.
+A comparison of both services can be found [here](https://pages.github.tools.sap/perfx/cloud-logging-service/features/).

 To match the log output format and structure expected by the logging service, it's recommended to use a prepared encoder from [cf-java-logging-support](https://github.com/SAP/cf-java-logging-support) that matches the configured logger framework. `logback` is used by default as outlined in [Logging Frameworks](#logging-configuration):

 ```xml
 <dependency>